Red Guards in Tibet: Destroying the Four Olds

 Many temples in Tibet were destroyed prior to the Cultural Revolution.
 The temples and monasteries that were left became targets for the Red Guards.
 In September 1966, Jokhang Temple was destroyed.
 Red Guards used dynamite and artillery on many of these temples and monasteries, therefore reducing them to rubble.
 Libraries were also looted, and rare books, Buddhist scripture, and paintings were burned.
 This was done in private homes as well as the temples and monasteries.
 Monks could no longer wear their traditional robes but were made to wear blue Mao suits instead.

 Gyenlo and Nyamdre

 Two factions were formed by the Red Guards in Tibet.
 These two factions each felt they were the true followers of Mao Zedong.
-The differences in these two factions steamed from whether the Regional Party Committee had been "implementing a bourgeois reactionary line" or the "proletarian revolutionary line".
+The differences in these two factions stemmed from whether the Regional Party Committee had been "implementing a bourgeois reactionary line" or the "proletarian revolutionary line".
 The Gyenlo faction published leaflets and publications that spelled out their commitment to rebel against the party leadership.
 On December 28, in response of Gyenlo, mass organizations that were supportive of the Regional Party Committee joined together to establish the headquarters of Defending Mao Zedong's Thoughts or "Headquarters of Defending" for short.
 In February 1967, this became the Nyamdre.
 From May until December 1967 the disagreements between the two factions, Gyenlo and Nyamdre, escalated.
 The two factions fought armed battles in the streets of Lhasa.